Reebby/nanosbackend/README.md

 4. mongoimport --db dbName --collection data_stats --file data_stats.json --jsonArray

-Create a .env file and set MONGODB_URI = mongodb+srv://USERNAME:PASSWORD@cluster0-1q7ty.mongodb.net/DBNAME
+Create a .env file and set:

+MONGODB_URI = mongodb+srv://USERNAME:PASSWORD@cluster0-1q7ty.mongodb.net/DBNAME

+MONGODB_DATABASE = DBNAME

 to have access to the database in this project.

 ### Deployment

 CircleCI (https://circleci.com/) is used for CICD [continous integration and continous deployment] in this project.